scholzie/tiller/resources/packer/README.md

-# ba-base box
+# base box
-The ba-base box will provision an AMI from the base ubuntu 14.04 image and bootstrap it to communicate with our hosted Chef server.
+The base box will provision an AMI from the base ubuntu 14.04 image and bootstrap it to communicate with our hosted Chef server.

 ## Environment Variables